Top tips for how to write a CV

 Of course, layout and format is nothing without decent content.
 The challenge is striking a balance between providing enough detail and being overly verbose.
 The key is to be as specific as possible.
 If you list your achievements, ensure that you provide evidence.
 For example, it is not enough to say that you significantly increased sales.
 You need to say by how much and what you implemented to achieve this result.
 Ideally, you should provide enough detail to spark interest in the reader and hopefully you will get the chance to elaborate at interview stage.

 It is important that you give the reader a clear idea of your remit.
-For instance, if you are a Store Manager, what is the square footage of your store, how many staff do you employ and what turnover are you responsible for?
-Equally for an Area Manager, there can be a big difference between a Cluster Manager looking after 5 stores and an Area Manager looking after 25 stores.
-Giving an idea of geography, turnover and reporting structure also gives the reader an insight into the scope of your role and how much accountability you really have.
+For instance, if you are an Area Manager how many stores are you looking after or a buyer, what is the turnover of your category.
+Giving an idea of turnover, people responsibility and reporting structure also gives the reader an insight into the scope of your role and how much accountability you really have.

 Education and Qualifications

 Unless you are a school leaver or recent grad, there is no need to list each subject you studied at school or the grade you achieved.
 You should still include, however, your place of education and a summary of the qualifications you achieved.
 For example: 8 GCSE’s at grade C or above.